home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ### Custom requirements during development & testing

-During development of a component, it can be useful to test against different versions of a requirement.
-This can be done in two steps, using pychromecast as an example:
+During the development of a component, it can be useful to test against different versions of a requirement.
+This can be done in two steps, using `pychromecast` as an example:

 ```bash
 pip install pychromecast==0.6.13 --target ~/.homeassistant/deps